 Ibuprofen is a time-tested standby in many homes across the country, but is this something that can safely be given to your dog when they are running a fever, in pain, or having trouble with their joints?

-It can be hard to watch your pet suffer, since they bring so much joy to your world you want their life to be happy and pain free, and you want them to enjoy their time here.
-But they are susceptible to many of the same aches and pains that we are as we age, and so we have first hand knowledge about what kind of pain they’re experiencing.
+Dogs are susceptible to many of the same aches and pains that we are as we age, and so we have first hand knowledge about what kind of pain they’re experiencing.
 One of the human traits is to throw medicine at a problem until it goes away.
 This is not something you want to get into the habit of with your dog.

-Dogs are pretty good about dealing with pain, unless it’s excruciating, at which time they yelp until the pain subsides.
+K9s are pretty good about dealing with pain, unless it’s excruciating, at which time they yelp until the pain subsides.
 If you’ve noticed that your dog is not as frisky as they used to be, or they are limping, or they just aren’t as active as they once were, they could be living with some pain and just trying to cope.
 Even in these instances you shouldn’t give your dog Ibuprofen, but there are some other painkiller options available to you.

 Can I Give My Dog Ibuprofen?
 No